Consistency Trajectory Models: Learning Probability Flow ODE Trajectory of Diffusion: Sampling with CTM

 Our $\gamma$-sampling is a new distillation sampler that unifies previously proposed sampling techniques, including distillation sampling and score-based sampling.

 \begin{itemize} \item Figure~\ref{fig:gamma_sampling}-(a): When $\gamma=1$, it coincides to the multistep sampling introduced in CM, which is fully stochastic and results in semantic variation when NFE changes, e.g., compare samples of NFE 4 and 40 with the deterministic sample of NFE 1 in the third column of Figure~\ref{fig:sample_comparison}.
-With the fixed $\mathbf{x}_{T}$, CTM reproduces CM's samples in the fourth column of Figure~\ref{fig:sample_comparison}.
+With a fixed $\mathbf{x}_{T}$, CTM reproduces CM's samples in the fourth column of Figure~\ref{fig:sample_comparison}.

 \item Figure~\ref{fig:gamma_sampling}-(c): When $\gamma=0$, it becomes the deterministic distillation sampling that estimates the solution of the PF ODE.
-A key distinction between the $\gamma$-sampling and score-based sampling is that CTM avoids sampling errors by directly estimating Eq.~\eqref{eq:oracle_sol}. \jc{However, score-based samplers like DDIM (1st-order Euler solver) or EDM (2nd-order Heun solver) are susceptible to discretization errors from Taylor approximation, especially with small NFE.} (the leftmost column of Figure~\ref{fig:sample_comparison}).
-Deterministic nature as $\gamma=0$ ensures the sample semantic preserved across NFE changes, visualized in the rightmost column of Figure~\ref{fig:sample_comparison}.
+A key distinction between the $\gamma$-sampling and score-based sampling is that CTM avoids the discretization errors, e.g., compare (score-based) samples in the leftmost column and ($\gamma=0$ distillation) samples in the rightmost column of Figure~\ref{fig:sample_comparison}.

 \item Figure~\ref{fig:gamma_sampling}-(b): When $0<\gamma<1$, it generalizes the EDM's stochastic sampler (Algorithm~\ref{alg:EDM}).
 Appendix~\ref{sec:var_bound} shows that $\gamma$-sampling's sample variances scale proportionally with $\gamma^{2}$. \end{itemize}